-The CE910-SL is a CDMA-1XRTT wireless module designed to have the same form factor of its GSM/GPRS, UMTS/HSPA and EVDO counterpart products of the xE910family: GE910, HE910 and DE910 respectively.
+The DE910 is a CDMA-1XRTT and EV-DO Rev.A wireless module designed to have the same form, fit and function as its HSPA/UMTS/GSM/GPRS counterpart product, the HE910.

 This enables integrators and developers to design their applications once and take advantage of the global coverage and service flexibility allowed by the combination of the most prevalent cellular technologies worldwide.